SISO Output Affine Feedback Transformation Group and Its Faa di Bruno Hopf Algebra: Introduction

 The paper is organized as follows.
-In the next section, a few key preliminary concepts are briefly outlined to establish the notation and make the presentation more self-contained.
-In Section~\ref{sec:transformation-group-allseriesdelta}, the new transformation group is described in detail.
-In the subsequent section, the Hopf algebra is developed.
-In Section~\ref{sec:FPS-Lie-group}, the associated Lie algebra is described, and the invariance theory is presented is the next section.
-The paper's conclusions are given in the final section.
+In the next section, some preliminary concepts concerning Fliess operators, ultrametric spaces, and Hopf algebras are briefly outlined.
+In Section~\ref{sec:transformation-group-allseriesdelta}, the output affine feedback transformation group is described.
+The problem of determining a Fliess operator representation of the output affine closed-loop system is then solved.
+The Hopf algebra is next developed in Section~\ref{sec:hopf-algebra} and subsequently applied in the following section to address the remaining two problems concerning system inversion/feedback linearization and feedback invariants.
+In Section~\ref{sec:FPS-Lie-group}, the Lie algebra of infinitesimal characters is described.